ABOUT 1ST ON THE LIST

-10 Things You Must Know Before Redesigning Your Website
+10 Things You Must Know Before Doing a Website Redesign

-We decided to write this eBook to address several of the key insights we have provided to our clients in hopes that others will realize the importance of integrating SEO from the very beginning stages of website design projects.
+We decided to write this eBook on website redesign to address several of the key insights that often get overlooked.
+These are insights we have provided to our clients.
+It is our hope that others will realize the importance of integrating SEO from the very beginning stages of website design or redesign.

 Our dedication to helping clients make informed decisions about their online presence and website is our highest priority and has helped us achieve outstanding results for our clients over the last 15 years.